zaphosting/docs/docs/minecraft-bedrock-addons.md

 ## Preperation

 To install an addon map to your Minecraft: Bedrock, you need to connect to it via FTP.
-If you are not familiar with this, we recommend you to have a look at the [Access via FTP](gameserver-ftpaccess.md) guide.
+If you are not familiar with this, we recommend you to have a look at the [FTP access](gameserver-ftpaccess.md) guide.

-Before proceeding with installation, you will also have to find addons that you wish to install to your server.
+Before proceeding with installation, you will also have to find addons that you wish to install on your server.
 We recommend browsing on [CurseForge](https://www.curseforge.com/minecraft-bedrock) as they offer a huge library of addons and resource packs created by the community.

 ## Installation

 ### Download the world from the server

-The first thing you need to do, ist stopping the server to save all current progress.

-Then you need to navigate via FTP to this location:
+The first thing you need to do, is stopping the server to save all current progress.
+After this, you need to navigate to this location via FTP:

 ```